 smart casual: adj

-- (of clothes) neat, conventional, yet relatively informal in style, especially as worn to conform to a particular dress code.
+- (of clothes) neat, conventional, yet relatively informal style, especially worn to conform to a particular dress code.

 “think of a smart casual outfit as one that you’d wear for a movie or dinner date”